rogsme/yams.media/content/config/sabnzbd.md

 summary: SABnzbd is a program to download binary files from Usenet servers.
 Many people upload all sorts of interesting material to Usenet and you need a special program to get this material with the least effort.
 ---

+## Note - SABnzbd is optional

+SABnzbd is an optional component.
+If you prefer to use torrents exclusively, you can skip this section and proceed to the [Radarr configuration](/config/radarr).
+To use SABnzbd, you will need a Usenet server and indexers, which are typically paid services.

 ## What is SABnzbd?

 From their [website](https://sabnzbd.org/):